TimothyTickle/single_cell_analysis/README.md

 * reading.txt - Some publications to get you started, have fun these are great reads!

-* reference.txt - References for information used in the presentation.
+* references_and_tutorials.txt - References for information used in the presentation and online tutorials for further reading.

 * single_cell_analysis.Rpres - The presentation in RStudio format (the environment I used to build the presentation).

-* scde_results.txt - If you are using a windows machine, you will not be able to run SCDE; no worries.
+* data/scde_results.txt - If you are using a windows machine, you will not be able to run SCDE; no worries.
 These are the results from the run shown in the presentation.

 * url_presentation.txt - URL for on-line presentation